 TINA HAVELOCK STEVENS

-Tina Havelock Stevens is a Sydney based artist who explores the ambiguities of human nature using moving image, still image, sound, music, performance, text, mixed media and immersive installations.
+Tina Havelock Stevens is an Australian based artist who explores the ambiguities of human nature using moving image, still image, sound, music, performance, text, mixed media and immersive installations.
 She creates suspended moments that speak of survival and fragility and draws connections between specific environments and personal histories, sociological and emotional spaces.

 2021 brings Havelock Stevens a survey show NATURE EXTEMPORIZE at The Substation in Melbourne.
 She began 2021 with a solo show at Carriageworks for Sydney Festival 2021 with her audio-visual installation THANK YOU FOR HOLDING.
 In 2020 she exhibited in Afterglow Yokohama Triennale, Japan and Hope in the Dark at Gertrude Contemporary, Melbourne.
 She also had a major solo show of video and neon at Perth Institute of Contemporary Art and was featured in The National 2019: New Australian Art at the Museum of Contemporary Art, Sydney with her dual channel work The Rapids.
 Other works include a year long collaboration with the Hills District community in Sydney’s North west creating various visual and sonic elements for her major Museum of Contemporary Art C3 West project Hasta La Bella Vista Baby which culminated in a significant multi – artform event (2019)

 Havelock Stevens is the recipient of the prestigious 65th Blake Prize (2018) and the 55th Fisher Ghost Prize (2017).